yjg30737/pyqt-windows-os-light-dark-theme-window/README.md

 * `allowDetectingTheme(f: bool)` - Allow detecting theme to change the Windows system theme in real-time.
 True in default.

 ## Code Sample
 Note: You don't need this code sample if you <b>cloned</b> this repo, just run the main.py and you can see the fine result.
-This is for the people who installed this with <b>pip</b>.
+This code sample is for the people who installed this with <b>pip</b>.
 ```python
 from PyQt5.QtWidgets import QGridLayout, QPushButton, QApplication
 from pyqt_windows_os_light_dark_theme_window import Window